nuxeo/doc.nuxeo.com-content/src/nxdoc/generic-multi-excerpts.md

 In terms of software, the only requirement to run the Nuxeo Docker image is [Docker](https://docs.docker.com/get-docker/) itself: Java, as well as all the external software, are integrated in the Docker image.

 {{#> callout type='warning' heading='PRIVATE IMAGE'}}
 You should have access to our private [Docker registry](https://packages.nuxeo.com/#browse/search/docker=attributes.docker.imageName%3Dnuxeo%2Fnuxeo%20AND%20attributes.docker.imageTag%3D2021*%20AND%20repository_name%3Ddocker-private).
 If you are a Nuxeo client, please ask access to the Docker image through a support ticket.
+Once provided, follow [these instructions](https://doc.nuxeo.com/corg/maven-usage/#maven-usage-for-lts-2021).
 If not, contact your Nuxeo Administrator or Nuxeo sales representative to get access to this image.
 {{/callout}}

 {{! /multiexcerpt}}